21 Best Lazy Dog Breeds for Apartment Living - CityDogsLife Skip to content

 dachshund

-But they need a reasonable amount of physical and mental activity.
-So he must have more or less two walks of 20 to 30 minutes a day.
+That said, he needs a reasonable amount of physical and mental activity.
+Two walks of 20 to 30 minutes a day is the target.

 17. Greyhound